You can view our forward work programme by using the map below.

 How to use the map:

-Prior to resurfacing, your street may undergo a number of different works to improve the faults and drainage.
-These are done to ensure maximum value is achieved for the customer and the roading asset.
+Prior to resurfacing, your street may undergo several different works to improve the faults and drainage that are present to ensure maximum efficiency.

-This work is more extensive and can include building up the road or on a large scale, digging up and removal of material.
+This work is more extensive and can be done one of two ways; either building up the road on top of the existing surface or if the damage is on a larger scale, digging up and removing the existing material.
 Road reconstruction is only done when the cost of future repairs to the road is higher than reconstructing it.

-Within two years of reconstruction, there will be a further resurfacing, to ensure the investment (road) is protected by adequate waterproofing.
+Within two years of reconstruction, there will be further resurfacing, to ensure the new material is protected by adequate waterproofing.

 This is a widening or an extension of the width of the road.

-There are a number of roads that are now too narrow for their current and expected traffic, but do not qualify for a full reconstruction, therefore extra width is tacked on to the side of the existing road.
+Several roads are now too narrow to meet the current traffic conditions required.
+When these roads do not qualify for a full reconstruction, extra width is added to the side of the existing road to accommodate the increase in traffic.

-This involves the removal of the existing footpath surface and then the preparation of the base for a new surface.
+This process involves removing the existing footpath surface and then the preparation of the base for a new surface.

 Prior to a footpath reconstruction, Council may contact you about any non-compliant vehicle crossing (driveway) to your property and offer to work with you to make your vehicle crossing comply with Council’s standards and specifications.